ultimatesource/denovogear/denovogear-code/README.txt

         9. pp_null - posterior probability of the most likely compatible genotype configuration.
         10. tgt_null(normal/tumor)  - genotypes of the most likely compatible configuration.
         11. maxlike_dnm  - likelihood of the most likely denovo genotype configuration.
-        12. pp_dnm - posterior probability of the most likely denovo genotype configuration.
+        12. pp_dnm - posterior probability of the most likely denovo genotype configuration, a value closer to 1 indicates strong evidence of a denovo event.
+This is the field that is used to rank the calls.
         13. tgt_dnm(normal/tumor)  - genotypes of the most likely denovo configuration.
         14-15.
 Read depth of tumor, normal samples.
         16-17.
 Root mean square of the mapping qualities of all reads mapping to the site for tumor, normal samples.